NoBrainerORM/nobrainer.io/docs/fields.md

 * `self.assign_attributes(attrs_hash)`

-Note that methods lower in the list calls the method directly above it.
+Methods lower in the list calls the method directly above it.
 For example, `self[attr]` calls `read_attribute(attr)` which calls `self.attr`.

-If you wish to override an attribute getter or setter, you may define the `attr` and `attr=` methods in your class. `super` can be used as usual.
-The setters are _not_ used when reading a document from the database.
-Keep this in mind when your database does not match your schema.

 Note that there is no `attr_protected` method to control mass assignments.
 Sanitize your attributes the Rails4 way with
 [strong parameters](https://github.com/rails/strong_parameters).

+## Overriding attributes

+If you wish to override an attribute getter or setter, you may define the `attr` and `attr=` methods in your class. `super` can be used as usual.
+The following shows an example that uses `super` in the setter:

+{% highlight ruby %}
+class User
+  include NoBrainer::Document

+  field :email

+  def email=(value)
+    super(value.strip.downcase)
+  end
+end
+{% endhighlight %}

+Note that the setters are _not_ used when reading a document from the database.
+Keep this in mind when your database does not match your schema.

 ## Default Values